VangjelFrasheri/FHF/README.md

 How to run the executable.
 Usually this is against best practices and artifacts/jars but I will be providing an executable for ease of running.

 1. a.
-You will need Java 17 and can download it here https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
+You will need Java 17+ and can download it here https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
 1. b.
 Once downloaded you should add it to your home path.
 Doc to help https://phoenixnap.com/kb/install-java-windows#ftoc-heading-6
 1. Go to the folder you downloaded cloned to project to and open a bash terminal.
 2. Change directories into the target folder. "cd target"
 3. run the executable with the following command. "java -jar first-help-financial-0.0.1-RELEASE.jar"
 4. The server should be up and running on your local machine and ready to be interacted with.
 Reference the documentation page on how to make api calls.

+How to make your own executable:
+1. go to your project directory
+2. run "mvnw package -e"
+3. this will only work if you have the correct JDK ( 17+)

 How to run the code locally in your IDE and make local changes to the behavior before running it: